-(The following is an excerpt from my new book The “Plan A” Diet: Combining Whole Food, Plant-based Nutrition with the Timeless Wisdom of Scripture)
+(The following is an excerpt from the book The “Plan A” Diet”)

-Of course it is, but I sense your concern.
+Of course it is, but I get your concern.
 You may be willing to change your own diet, but are leery of any perceived risks to your child.
 That’s understandable.
-But a diet plan proven to be the healthiest one on the planet certainly applies to the children, too.
+But you can rest assured that the diet plan proven to be the healthiest one on the planet certainly applies to the children, too.

 Dr. John McDougall explains that once weaned, children are just like small adults when it comes to nutrition.
 Starches must provide the bulk of the calories.
 Meat and dairy products, along with oils and simple sugars, make them sick.
 You never need to worry about children getting enough protein, essential amino acids, calcium, iron, zinc, or essential fats when they follow a starch-based diet.
 He does recommend, however, that extra attention be paid that children are getting enough calories for normal growth.
 Adding dried fruits, nuts, seeds, nut butters, and avocados can further enhance calorie intake, but children who are already overweight or obese should not be fed those high-fat plant foods until they’ve lost the excess weight.
 Children do need energy—and starches such as rice, corn, and potatoes are goldmines of energy.(1)

 Depending on your child’s age, explain the reasoning for the new foods and the importance it has on their health, appearance, and their ability to be active or play sports.
 By becoming familiar with nutritional facts, you’ll be able to teach your children why healthy foods are good for them.
 Invite them into the processes of recipe selection, cooking, and shopping.

 If you have picky eaters, offer them the choice between two healthy options, but don’t offer them a burger or chicken nuggets—those foods should no longer be in the house.
 All unhealthy foods should be removed from the kitchen or there will likely be some issues.